-Join Stefan Loader for an in-depth discussion in this video Making simple sounds with MiniSynth, part of Up and Running with FL Studio 12.
+Join Stefan Loader for an in-depth discussion in this video Making simple sounds with MiniSynth, part of Learning FL Studio 12.

 - Another one of the great new plug ins that Image-Line have produced for FL Studio 12 is MiniSynth.
 A versatile plug in, this also has compatibility with FL Studio Mobile, and was specifically designed with this purpose in mind, meaning you can take the sounds that you design on the road with you, and keep working whilst on the move.
 Let's have a look at using MiniSynth to create a basic lead sound.
 First of all, go over to your channel rack, and hit the Add New Channel button.
 Then scroll down to Synth Classic until we find MiniSynth, and click on that so that you've now got a new instance of it loaded.